up42/docs/source/specifications/data-transfer.rst

 * A single ``data.json`` file, containing the `GeoJSON metadata`_
 * Any number of additional resources/files, which are linked to from the GeoJSON metadata

-(The output of the last block in the workflow will be treated as the :ref:`result <job-result>` of any job run based on that workflow.)
+(The output of the last block in the workflow will be treated as the result of any job run based on that workflow.)

 GeoJSON metadata